Averaging theory and catastrophes

 \section{Acknowledgements}

 PCCRP is supported by S\~{a}o Paulo Research Foundation (FAPESP) grants nº 2023/11002-6 and 2020/14232-4.
-DDN is partially supported by S\~{a}o Paulo Research Foundation (FAPESP) grants 2022/09633-5, 2019/10269-3, and 2018/13481-0, and by Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), Grant No. 301878/2025-0; and by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES), through the MATH-AmSud program, Grant No. 88881.179491/2025-01.
+DDN was supported by the São Paulo Research Foundation (FAPESP), Grant No. 2024/15612-6; by the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), Grant No. 301878/2025-0; and by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES), through the MATH-AmSud program, Grant No. 88881.179491/2025-01.